nicosmaris/namer/README.md

 Instructions:

 1. Make sure that you have ubuntu 16.04 and Docker engine preferrably 18.06.1-ce
-2. Run `./perf.sh` and store the output in a file like perf.log
+2. Run perf pointing to a folder like `./perf.sh bundler` and store the output in a file like perf.log
-3. Check the output of `grep -A 10 IMAGE perf.log` like:
+3. Check the output of `grep -A 10 IMAGE perf.log` like the following and find the small Dockerfile command by comparing each created time with the previous one (the next line below):

 ```text
 IMAGE               CREATED                  CREATED BY                                      SIZE                COMMENT